 The retentions reps are given set amounts of promotional deals, which they hand out at their discretion to entice you to stay.
 However, they won’t offer you one unless you are really prepared to cancel your account with them.

 The sales rep you talk to will probably be following a well-designed script.
 Luckily, yours is simple and hard to argue with:

 “I want to cancel my account.
 Other providers have better offers, and if you can’t match them I’d like to switch.”

 That’s it.
 Whatever they say, just remind them of your good account standing, disappointment with past issues, and everything else you gathered in steps one and two.
 If they won’t budge, politely ask for a transfer to their manager and check if they have anything to offer.

-In the event that they still don’t make an offer, you have two choices: try again later, or go through with your cancelation.
+In the event that they still don’t make an offer, you have two choices: try again later or go through with your cancellation.
 Different reps sometimes have different deals, so it’s worth calling a few times (spread over a few days) and canceling once you’re certain they won’t negotiate with you on the price.